1ux/toy-CPU/README.md

 ##  Build

-The project can be built by using `make`.
+The project can be built by using `make`.<br>
-You do not need dependencies.
+You do not have to pay attention to external dependencies.
 This is standard C99 code.

 ## Usage